anup-krai/docs.konghq.com/src/kubernetes-ingress-controller/guides/allowing-multiple-authentication-methods.md

 title: Allowing Multiple Authentication Methods
 ---

-This guide walks you through the steps for configuring multilpe authentication options for consumers using the {{site.kic_product_name}}.
+This guide walks you through the steps for configuring multiple authentication options for consumers using the {{site.kic_product_name}}.

 The default behavior for Kong authentication plugins is to require credentials for all requests without regard for whether a request has been authenticated